carloshsalvador/musicplayer/README.md

    3. create and run the Dockercontainers based on the file **musicplayer/docker-compose.yml** using the terminal at root **musicplayer/** with the following commands:
       1. ```docker-compose build ```
       2. ```docker-compose up ```
-   4. run the app inside the container:
+   4. get in the container
-      1. ```docker-compose ex ```
+      1. ```docker-compose exec web /bin/bash```
-      2. ```docker-compose up `

-   3. on terminal, at root **musicplayer/**, execute:
+      2. ... and run the app from there:

-      ```python manage.py makemigrations```
+         1. ```python manage.py makemigrations```

-      ```python manage.py migrate```
+         2. ```python manage.py migrate```

-      ```python manage.py runserver```
+         3. ```exit```
-   4. on browser, test the app at http://127.0.0.1:8000/
+   5. on browser, test the app at  http://localhost
+      - obs: due to the proxy revers with Ngnix, dont' need start Django server with ```python manage.py runserver```

+3. **deployment modus** (not full implemented yet): as a [CaaS at Back4app](https://musicplayer-bw3lchlg.b4a.run/)

-Since the begning, this project has tried to follow as much as possible the Adams Wiggins's [12 factors](https://12factor.net/), such as easy code's sharing, backing service and security.
+The devolepment of this project has tried to follow as much as possible the Adams Wiggins's [12 factors](https://12factor.net/), such as easy code's sharing, backing service and security.
 Some guidlines of this methodology make no much sense for this project, such as escalability and demands for team work because it is a individual project, but they were implemented anyway as best practice and learning by developing a web application for the frist time.

 In this **README.md** the readers can find below the context, dependencies, architecture and infrasctructure and how the app was planed.
 However, **DETAILED_DOCUMENTATION.md** was developed as a recipt step-by-step for my memory of this project, with detailed description of the development sequence, *i.e.*, the explanation about the steps itself, but not the context.